Acacia cultriformis - knife leaf wattle

 Native wattle with distinctive leaves - more like a shark's tooth or flint knap than a modern knife.
 It's naturalised in many countries around the world which reflects its easygoing and adaptable nature.
 Very resilient, heaps of golden flowers, and a ripper erosion control plant.

-USE IN: Tall privacy screen, dense hedging, feature shrub in native gardens.and can withstand coastal conditions.
+USE FOR : Tall privacy screen, dense hedging, feature shrub in native gardens.and can withstand coastal conditions.

 CARE: Mulch and water regularly until the plant is established, usually around 12 weeks, and protect from frost while young.
 Responds well to pruning if you need to - use the branches for decor indoors; apply a slow release native fertiliser afterwards to promote healthy growth.